ArunHub/Q-A/react int.md

 - https://www.30secondsofcode.org/blog/s/react-rendering-optimization

 #### Redux
+1. Store( initial state, middleware, reducer) to create a store.
+2. Actions (dispatch)
+3. Reducers
+4. Subscription to state changes

 - actions, reducers, store, connect(mapstatetoprops, mapdispatchtoprops), configstore,
 - when action is dispatched, all reducers are called and depend on action type , particular state changes and other reducers return same state
+- React needs multiple reducers but store can have only one reducer so we have to combine all reducers to single so combinereducers from store.
+- use applyMiddleware to provision the 3rd party middleware like logger etc., or custom middleware
+- to communicate with react app and redux.
+3rd party library react redux package which created by neither of them.
+- to bridge those two, this package is needed.

 - Observer is a sound source, Our ears are subject ,We attach those sound source to subject, So when subject observing sounds , we listen and register and identify from which source it’s coming
 - Switching on/off main power which controls other switches and lights bulbs tv.
 Main acts as central system to control like redux - > subscribe/observer pattern